Getting your first Betta fish (betta splendens) is super exciting. But! If you aren’t totally sure of what you’re doing, it can seem complicated.

 Bettas Butting Heads–The “One Male” Rule

-When it comes to tank mates, you’ll want to be careful about putting your male Betta in a community aquarium, or adding other fish to your male Betta’s tank.
+When it comes to tankmates, you’ll want to be careful about putting your male bettas in a community aquarium or adding other fish to your male Betta’s tank.
 They can be very territorial creatures.

-And you definitely want to avoid putting two male Betta fish in the same tank.
-However, if you like you can start with a large aquarium and split it up for a great show tank check out 7 useful ways to use a Betta tank divder to see some slick ways you can keep Betta in the same tank without–well, you know.
+And you definitely want to avoid putting two male siamese fighting fish in the same tank.
+However, if you like you can start with a large aquarium and split it up for a great show tank check out 7 useful ways to use a Betta tank divider to see some slick ways you can keep Betta in the same tank without–well, you know.

 When it comes to putting a male Betta fish in a community tank–well, the bigger the tank, the better (something of a mantra for us).